apptainer/singularity/INSTALL.md

 Alternatively, to build an RPM from the latest master you can [clone the repo as detailed above](#clone-the-repo).
-Then create your own tarball and use it to install Singularity.
+Then create your own tarball and use it to install Singularity:

 ```
 $ cd $GOPATH/src/github.com/sylabs/singularity && \